AppFair/appfair.github.io/index.md

 ### Org Requirements

-In order for an organization's `/APP-ORG/App.git` project to be visible in the **App Fair.app** catalog, it must be a public organization with at least one public member.
+In order for an organization's `/App-Name/App.git` project to be visible in the **App Fair.app** catalog, it must be a public organization with at least one public member.
 The organization must have a repository (or redirection) named "App" (literally), which must be a fork of the [appfair/App.git](https://github.com/appfair/App.git) repository.
 In addition, the repository must have issues and discussions enabled, and also must be public and un-archived.
-Finally, the `APP-ORG` organization's public contact must be a valid e-mail address ending in ".edu".
+Finally, the `App-Name` organization's public contact must be a valid e-mail address ending in ".edu".

 ### Licensing